-The percent of female high school students (grades 9th-12th) who reported to be currently sexually active when surveyed in 2021
+The percent of female high school students (grades 9-12) who reported being sexually active before or during 2023.

 Teen sexual activity refers to the engagement of adolescents in intimate behaviors, including but not limited to sexual intercourse.

-The Youth Risk Behavior Survey (YRBS) is released every two years by the Center for Disease Control (CDC).
-It is considered the gold standard for adolescent data.
+The Youth Risk Behavior Survey (YRBS) is released every two years by the Center for Disease Control and Prevention (CDC).
+It is considered the gold standard for adolescent health data.

 This issue brief was written by Metriarch staff as part of our Data Lookbook.